AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/MetaInformation/WriterProjectTitle.md

 MetaInformation.WriterProjectTitle Property
 ===========================================
-AutomationML 2.1 APIname of the project that contains the source engineering data
+name of the project that contains the source engineering data

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)